-Our board of directors has determined that each of our directors, other than Messrs.
-Doron Gerstel and Dror Erez, satisfies the independent director requirements under the Nasdaq Listing Rules.
+Our Board has determined that each of our directors, other than Mr. Doron Gerstel, satisfies the independent director requirements under the Nasdaq Listing Rules.
 As such, a majority of our board of directors is comprised of 'independent directors', as such term is defined in the Nasdaq Listing Rules.

-Our board of directors has further determined that each member of our audit committee is 'independent' as such term is defined in Rule 10A-3 under the Exchange Act, and that each member of our audit committee and compensation committee satisfies the additional requirements applicable under the Nasdaq Listing Rules to members of audit committees and compensation committees, respectively.
+Our Board has further determined that each member of our audit committee is 'independent' as such term is defined in Rule 10A-3 under the Exchange Act, and that each member of our audit committee and compensation committee satisfies the additional requirements applicable under the Nasdaq Listing Rules to members of audit committees and compensation committees, respectively.

-Our board of directors has determined that Ms. Sarit Firon, who serves as a chairperson of our audit committee, qualifies as an "audit committee financial expert", as defined by applicable rules of the SEC and has the requisite financial experience as defined by Nasdaq Listing Rules.
+Our Board has determined that Ms. Sarit Firon (as well as Ms. Michal Drayman, who is expected to replace Ms. Firon as of June 15, 2022) who serves as a chairperson of our audit committee, qualifies as an "audit committee financial expert", as defined by applicable rules of the SEC and has the requisite financial experience as defined by Nasdaq Listing Rules.